Are you sure it's not all in the head? Read these fascinating facts on how your brain is messing with you.

 A great example is this interesting experiment:

 Change blindness arises when a person watching visuals fails to notice some significant shifts in the scene.
-Research suggests that various factors lead to change blindness.
-Mainly if we are trying to concentrate on one thing, we simply have to filter out or ignore details that our brain cannot deal with at that time.
+If we are trying to concentrate on one thing, we simply have to filter out or ignore details that our brain cannot deal with at that time.

 You can also blame it on expectations.
 In the above video, did you expect a gorilla to come walking in?
 Certainly not!
 That is one of the main reasons your brain was preconditioned not to notice it.